 Your money-making expert.
 Financial journalist, TV and radio personality.

-With so many redundancies lately – and probably more to come – going self-employed is a good option for some.
 If you’ve found yourself with a sudden drop (or total loss) in your earnings, being self-employed could be the way to go.

 So, what help is available for the newly self-employed?